developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra Devices Only(Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)

 ###enableTimeout

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-Configures the time (in seconds) allowed to pair with the external bluetooth scanner after calling the 'enable()' method.
+Configures the time (in seconds) allowed to pair with the external Bluetooth scanner after calling the 'enable()' method.
 You must specify this parameter before calling 'enable' to change the default.
 ####Access